Lucius Julius Caesar (consul 64 BC): Mutina campaign and efforts for peace

 Gaius Julius Caesar's assassination in 44 BC created an unstable atmosphere throughout the Roman Republic.
 Desperate to remain neutral as the disputes between the Caesarean faction and the liberatores worsened, Lucius Julius Caesar retired to Neapolis.
 This retirement was brief, as Lucius returned to Rome before the end of the year.

 He openly joined Cicero's senatorial faction, leading the Senate in repealing Antony's agrarian law.
 However, he did not utterly abandon his nephew, as he refused to allow for a state of civil war to be declared against Antony.
 More than anything else, he sought to avoid another civil war, and worked toward reconciling the various factions.
 Some time in the year, he was appointed princeps senatus after the title was revived.
 In early March of 43 BC, he was one of five ex-consuls appointed by the Senate to form a second delegation to Antony, seeking to arrange a truce between Mark Antony and Decimus Brutus Albinus.
 However, when two of the ex-consuls decided to withdraw from the delegation (Cicero and Publius Servilius Vatia Isauricus), the embassy was disbanded.

 Later, after Antony had suffered a number of military setbacks, Lucius Caesar was one of the first to state that his nephew should be declared an enemy of the state.
 He was however to regret this when the Second Triumvirate was formed: as a consequence of his actions, Antony had him proscribed.
 Fleeing to his sister's (Antony's mother's) house, Lucius remained there until she obtained a pardon for him from her son.
 Lucius Caesar was still alive in 40 BC, when he was recorded as still being active as an augur.

 Family

-Lucius was the son of his homonymous father who was consul in 90 and censor in 89 BC.
-Lucius had a sister named Julia who was the wife of Publius Cornelius Lentulus Sura.
-Lucius had three known sons, Gnaeus, Lucius, and Sextus.
+Lucius likely had several sons, one named Lucius is known, and another named Sextus is also likely to have existed.
+Besides these there is also a Gnaeus Julius L.f. attested on coinage from Cordova who might have been his son.
+The use of the praenomen "Gnaeus", which was rare among the Julii, and possibly unique among the Caesars, might indicate that the man was a fourth son of Lucius, who had to use an unusual praenomen because the traditional three (Gaius, Sextus, and Lucius) were already in use by older brothers at the time of Gnaeus birth.
+Lucius is also generally believed by modern scholars to be the man honored along with a daughter named Julia at Ilium around 61 BC.
+No wife of Lucius is known.